 Let's not be mirodn: periodic maintenance is not simply an option.
 It is a regulatory obligation and a technical necessity.
 A system that is not regularly checked is a system whose effectiveness can no longer be guaranteed.

 During an inspection, a quick glance isn't enough.
 Electrical continuity is checked, the grounding resistance is measured, and the connections are made sure they haven't shifted.
-The grounding system is crucial: if its resistance degrades, it's a ticking time bomb.
+Furthermore, the grounding system is crucial: if its resistance degrades, it's a ticking time bomb.
 Lightning energy could no longer flow properly to the ground, with potentially disastrous consequences.

 From passive maintenance to proactive security management